beaconforge/lChaty-frontend/docs/design/README.md

 Git notes (exclusions)
 ---------------------
-- We intentionally exclude `frontend_Back/` and `certs/` from commits. `frontend_Back/` is kept locally for reference only — do not commit it. `certs/` is excluded because it contains private keys.
+- We intentionally exclude `certs/` from commits because it contains private keys and generated TLS assets.

 If you want me to create a PR branch with the annotated files included, say so and I'll create `design/visual-merge` and prepare a PR-ready commit (you will need to push it).